Description of Florentine silk

 What makes Florentine silk authentic?

-In Firenze, silk is not seduction.
+In Florence, silk is not seduction.
 It is visual order.
 In a city that has always believed in form, proportion, and structure, fabric becomes: • a surface that contains • a color that measures • a decoration that does not invade Florentine damask is not decorative.
 It is regulated.
 It does not fill.
 It organizes.
 Here silk serves to: • mark space • give visual weight • create boundaries It is the textile translation of the Florentine mindset: 👉 nothing accidental 👉 nothing excessive 👉 nothing free Everything composed.

 Where to find Florentine silk in Florence?